Speak with a local attorney now:

 MyAccident.org provides a free version of your Kentucky accident report.
 This report holds all the details from the Motor Vehicle Crash Police Report form with the exception of personal information like the names and contact information for those involved.

-2. Order Online Through Kentucky State Police Portal
+2. Order Through Kentucky State Police

 3. Other Data Sites like LexisNexis or CrashDocs